 Only if they’re not your style!
-Jewellery should represent the bride’s life, including her personal style.
+Jewelry should represent the bride’s life, including her personal style.
 Don’t let the negative associations of pearls put you off wearing the style on your wedding day.

 Why pearls are popular for weddings

 Some of the most famous women in the world have worn pearls on their wedding day.
-These elegant pieces have stood the test of time.
+These elegant pieces have withstood time.
 As a symbol of purity, love, and protection, pearls are something you’ll see almost every bride wearing.
 If the gemstone isn’t incorporated directly into their dress, they’ll often wear it in their hair or as part of their jewelry.